Brynjolf123/R-Programming-Assignments/README.md

 #Repository for R Programming Assignments and Submissions

-# Here is the URL for my Blog as well: https://brynjolfjohnson.wordpress.com/
+# Here is the URL for my Blog: https://brynjolfjohnson.wordpress.com/